BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 can be utilized to coordinate behavior changes in one or more remote devices by calling specific methods in the remote device's code base.

+Additionally, the workshop solution file includes a small console application that will be used to register the *Simulator* as a device with the *IoT Hub*.
+Lastly, the Simulator, Service and Device Registration applications, will all reference a *Core* project which includes shared types, configuration file accessor methods and a few useful extenion methods.

 ### Example Work Flow

 The example work flow that will be implemented is as follows: